-Diagnosis and monitoring of blood cancer often depends on taking bone marrow samples, a painful and inconvenient procedure for people - especially if they have to be repeated to see how the cancer has responded to treatments.
+Diagnosis and monitoring of blood to treatments.

-Every person's disease is different, and responds to treatments in different ways.
-At the moment it can be challenging to predict how a person's cancer might progress, and so what would be the most appropriate treatments and dose for them.
-As a result, they might end up receiving a 'default' treatment which doesn't benefit them, but from which they still experience the side-effects.

-Together, delays in diagnosis and the uncertainty around the best course of treatment can hamper a person's chances of survival.
+"Blood cancer is a cancer often depends on taking disease with a myriad bone marrow samples, a painful and of symptoms - some inconvenient procedure for people especially if they have to be repeated evident. some more to see how the cancer has responded difficult to recognise both for individuals Every person's disease is different, themselves and GPs. and responds to treatments in [...]
+As a result, too different ways.
+At the moment it can be challenging to predict how many blood cancer a person's cancer might progress, diagnoses are subject and so what would be the most to lengthy delays appropriate treatments and dose for them.
+As a result, they might end up that limit treatment receiving a 'default' treatment which options and results in doesn't benefit them, but from which people dying sooner they still experience the side-effects. than they would have Together, delays in diagnosis and the if diagnosed earlier." uncertainty around the best course of treatment can hamper a person's chances of survival.